 Explore the possibilities of apprenticeships!

-This video explains why you should consider trade school
+This video explains why you should consider trade schoolinstead of college.

 There are many kids who will find tremendous fulfillment and success in a four year college and there are some would be better served in other post-secondary programs.
 We owe it to our kids to help them explore all the options.

 One of our regular Thanksgiving guests is a recent MHS graduate, who was pretty sure when he left high school that he was not interested in a conventional degree.
 After a year of odd jobs which were not satisfying, he found the Aviation Maintenance Certificate program at NIC.
 He is really happy.
 In three semesters he'll have fulfilled requirements for a certificate in field that is in-demand everywhere.
 And he'll do it without mid-terms or lecture classes, the things he knew he wanted to avoid after high school.
 Before sitting down to eat our turkey, we went around the table and said what we were thankful for.
 This guest said "my program."
 If you know a student who is set on avoiding a traditional college path, you should check out this program and others like it at NIC, LCSC and Community Colleges of Spokane!